Selling supplemental information: Abstract

 \section{Abstract}

-I consider an environment in which a decision maker faces uncertainty and privately holds information in the form of a signal about the true state of the world.
-The decision maker purchases additional information from a data broker before receiving the signal realization.
-I characterize the data broker’s optimal selling mechanism, which involves screening over all possible signals.
-I allow the space of all signals the data broker can sell to be arbitrarily correlated with the signal the decision maker owns.
-This plays a key role in designing the optimal menu.
+I consider an environment in which a decision maker faces uncertainty and privately owns a signal about the true state of the world.
+Before observing the signal realization, the decision maker purchases additional information from a data broker.
+I characterize the data broker’s optimal selling mechanism, which involves screening over all signals.
 In the binary-action setting, the data broker extracts the efficient surplus by offering a distinct binary signal for each type.
-Moreover, this result holds even when the broker does not know the prior distribution over states.
-In more general environments, I provide conditions on the payoff structure and the decision maker’s type space under which the data broker extracts the efficient surplus.
-I discuss scenarios in which efficient-surplus extraction is not possible. \\
+In more general environments, I provide conditions on the payoff structure under which efficient surplus extraction is achievable and give an explicit construction of the optimal menu.
+I also identify environments in which efficient surplus extraction fails and characterize the optimal menu when there are two decision maker types. \\

-\textbf{Keywords:} Data, Information Design, Mechanism Design, Multidimensional Screening, Selling information \\
+\textbf{Keywords:} Data, Information Design, Mechanism Design, Multidimensional Screening, Selling Information \\